 Eligibility and Requirements

-There are no citizenship requirements for these fellowships; non-U.S. nationals are welcome to apply.
+There are no citizenship requirements for these fellowships; non-U.S. nationals are encouraged to apply.

-Fellows will be awarded a stipend of $60,000 plus benefits.
+Fellows will be awarded a stipend of $60,000 plus generous benefits.

 How to Apply